Whenever I think I’ve got my skincare routine all figured out, my skin goes and throws me a curveball.

 If you’ve found a serum that works wonders for you, there’s no need to get a booster too.
 A booster is for those times when your skin needs that little bit of extra help your usual skincare routine can’t give it.

-What Are The Pros Of Using A Booster?
+What Are The Benefits Of Using A Booster?

-- Bespoke daily skincare: you get to choose the strength of the treatment every time you use it.
+- Bespoke daily skincare: You get to choose the strength of the treatment every time you use it.
 The more drops you use, the more powerful it is (but don’t go overboard!).

 What Are The Cons Of Using A Booster?

 - Diluted efficacy: When you mix your skincare booster with any other skincare products, you dilute it.
 That means, it’ll take longer to work.